Last Updated on January 14, 2021 by Dani

 Location: Promenadeplatz, 80333 Munich

 The Westpark in the southwest of the city was created for the International Garden Show in 1983 and is one of the most beautiful green spaces in Munich.
 The park is home to a large Asian section, complete with a Japanese and a Chinese Garden, a Thai Sala and a pagoda that was constructed by 200 Nepalese craftsmen that were flown in specifically for this project.
+This is a place to visit in Munich if you love the outdoors and want to marvel at an Asian pagoda right in the heart of Bavaria.
 Other spots worth visiting are the lake with the amphitheater and the rose garden.
 During the summer months, movies are shown on a large outdoor screen and concerts are held here regularly.
 Pack a picnic and spend a warm summer afternoon here!

 Location: Pressburger Strasse 35, 81377 Munich

 Still need more inspiration what to see in Munich?

 How about a private walking tour with a local?
 Or a scavenger hunt?
 An introduction to Bavaria’s famous beer culture?
 Check out the tours below on GetYourGuide: